Updated 16 April, 2022

-This page brings together basic information about the Syriac script and its use for the Classical, Eastern and Western Syriac dialects of the Syriac language.
-It aims to provide a brief, descriptive summary of the modern, printed orthography and typographic features, and to advise how to write Syriac using Unicode.
+This page brings together basic information about the Estrangela form of the Syriac script and its use for the Classical dialects of the Syriac language, although the brief is a little vague and it also describes numerous diacritics that have been used for Syriac texts, and from time to time compares Estrangela with Eastern and Western forms of the orthography.
+It aims to provide a brief, descriptive summary of the orthography and typographic features, and to advise how to write Syriac using Unicode.
+For use of modern vernacular forms of Syriac, Eastern and Western, see the separate orthography descriptions for Assyrian Neo-Aramaic and Turoyo, respectively.

 ܘܐܢܫ̈ܝܢ ܐܡܪܝܢ ܕܐܟܙܢܐ ܩܕ݂ܡܝܬ݂ ܪܟܒ ܐܬܘ̈ܬܐ ܥܒܪ̈ܝܬܐ ܘܒܗܝܢ ܣܡ ܢܡܘܣܐ ܆ ܗܟܢܐ ܘܫܝܠܡܘܢ ܪܟܒ ܐܬܘ̈ܬܐ ܕܣܦܪ̈ܐ ܐܚܪ̈ܢܐ ܘܝܗ݂ܒ ܠܥܡ̈ܡܐ ܕܐܬܝܩܪ ܡܢܗܘܢ ܂ ܘܩܕܡܝܬ ܕܣܘܪܝܝܐ ܗ̇ܘ ܕܝܗܒ ܠܚܝܪܡ ܕܨܘܪ